-- apply critical thinking, team building, and problemsolving skills. - use programming languages to develop computerized solutions for a range of problems. - develop applications for the desktop, the Internet, and mobile environments. - plan and execute Information Technology projects using appropriate project development approaches and project management techniques.
+- · apply critical thinking, team building, and problemsolving skills. - use programming languages to develop computerized solutions for a range of problems. - develop applications for the desktop, the Internet, and mobile environments. - plan and execute Information Technology projects using appropriate project development approaches and project management techniques.

 First Semeste Credits

-CIS 105 Introduction to Computers 2
+CIS 105 Introduction to Computers

+0.01.400 and Applications 3

-CMN 120 and Applications Small Group Communication 3 3
+CMN 120 Small Group Communication 3

-CIS 155 Introduction to Computer 3
+CIS 155 Introduction to Computer

-010 100 Science-Structured
+Science-Structured 0

-Programming-C++ 3.5
+ENG 105 Programming-C++ 3 3

-ENG 105 Research and Composition 3
+CIS 112 Research and Composition 3

-CIS 112 Computational Thinking and
+CIS 112 Computational Thinking and 0

-Programming Logic 3
+Programming Logic 3 15

-15.5
+15

-Second Seme ester
+Second Seme

 CIS 141 Client-Side Scripting I 3.5

-CIS 133 User Experience Design 3
+CIS 133 User Experience Design 3 3 3 3

-ENG 107 Writing in the Workplace 3 3 3 3
+ENG 107 Writing in the Workplace 3

 CIS 250 Operating Systems 3

 Elective Mathematics 3

 15.5

 Third Semest er

 CIS 172 Java I 3

 CIS 255 The Database Environment 3.5

 CIS 280 Object-Oriented Programming

-010.100 with Visual Basic.NET 3
+with Visual Basic.NET 3

 CIS 180 Introduction to Project

-Clastica a Management Social Science/Humanities 3 3
+Management 3

 Electives Social Science/Humanities 3

-13.3
+15.5

-Fourth Semes •
+Fourth Semes ster

 CIS 207 Unix Server-Side Scripting 3

 CIS 145 Systems Analysis and Design 3

-CIS 222 Application Development for 0
+CIS 222 Application Development for

-Elective Mobile Devices 3
+Mobile Devices 3

+Elective Social Science/Humanities 3

-Elective Social Science/Humanities Mathematics 3 3
+Elective Mathematics 3 3 3

-FIGUIVE iviatifematics 15
+15

-Credit Tetal

-Credit Total 61.5
+Credit Total 61

-\Mathematics electives may include all courses from MAT 105 or higher with the exception of MAT 121.
+Mathematics electives may include all courses from MAT 105 or higher with the exception of MAT 121.

-Computer Specialist - Web Design and Development A.A.S.
+Computer Specialist -Web Design and Development A.A.S.
 (CSW)

 Prepares students for occupations such as a Web Designer and Developer in the information technology industry.
 Graduates will be prepared to participate in the development and support of enterprise-level electronic commerce websites using methodologies focused on the development of those sites without the use of prepackaged software.
 Students will apply current versions of HTML, XHTML, CSS, JavaScript, Adobe Flash, and PHP with MySQL in the development of websites.
-Real-world projects are integrated throughout the program and effective project management techniques are used.
+Realworld projects are integrated throughout the program and effective project management techniques are used.
 Adobe Dreamweaver is presented as a tool to aid in the creation of websites.